 One primary enabler of a connected OT workforce has been the growing proliferation of wearable and mobile technologies, with simple consumer devices such as smart phones becoming potential windows into analytics, training materials, and other useful information.
 Moreover, wearables like Bluetooth earpieces and augmented reality (AR) headsets can allow workers to be guided through a procedure by a remote expert in real-time.

-Yet, in order for workers to fully take advantage of these connected devices, software platforms are needed to integrate data from numerous sources, act as repositories of collected knowledge, and ease access for end-users.
+Yet, for workers to fully take advantage of these connected devices, software platforms are needed to integrate data from numerous sources, act as repositories of collected knowledge, and ease access for end-users.

 To meet this challenge, Aveva, a provider of engineering and industrial software, has released its cloud-based Aveva Teamwork platform, which promises to foster communication and knowledge sharing on the plant floor by allowing documentation and training videos to be shared, as well as facilitating social-media-style interactions among employees about relevant workplace issues.
 In essence, Aveva Teamwork treats human workers as the most valuable sensors within a plant, capable of gathering and sharing insights into productivity that can aid in process improvement across an organization.